Speak to any Naturopath, and they will tell you about the clients who wait until the very last minute to start seeing a naturopath.

 “Well, I might as well go to a naturopath then.
 It’s my last hope.”

-Then you are missing out on the best part of naturopathy as a healing modality.
+Then, you miss out on the best part of naturopathy as a healing modality.

-Naturopathy gains momentum when used as preventative medicine, identifying health issues before they become really problematic or even medically diagnosable and then working towards using a holistic approach to finding a path to wellbeing.
+Naturopathy gains momentum when used as preventative medicine.
+It identifies health issues before they become problematic or even medically diagnosable and then uses a holistic approach to finding a path to well-being.

 The bit about the Holden Gemini

-Ok.
-Let me use an example here.
-Just imagine that you’ve got a 1978 Holden Gemini, a cute little two-door with original hub caps in a gorgeous metallic blue colour.
+Okay.
+Let me use an example.
+Imagine having a 1978 Holden Gemini, a cute little two-door with original hubcaps in a gorgeous metallic blue.

 Yeah, that was my first car.

-That’s not the only thing, though.
-You finally take it to get the rego renewed, and the mechanic has pointed out a slew of health issues with your car, and the bald tyres and ancient oil are just some of the obvious things they can see with your vehicle.
+That’s not the only problem, though.
+When you finally take it to get the rego renewed, the mechanic points out a slew of health issues with your car.
+Bald tyres and ancient oil are just some of the obvious things they can see.

-The mechanic mumbles something about taking better care of your car and gives you a quote and time frame to complete the work but refuses to start work without a deposit for the job and your agreement that you will take better care of your car.
+The mechanic mumbles something about taking better care of your car and gives you a quote and time frame to complete the work but refuses to start work without a deposit for the job and your agreement that you will take better care of your car in the future.

 You quickly scan through the quote, and it all adds up to more than the market value of the car, and you also wonder: